SandipSN/Machine-Learning/README.md

 # Machine-Learning
-Projects involving the use of Data Science and specific techniques such as Machine Learning
+Projects involving the use of Machine Learning or Deep Learning techniques